RWANDA – The Trip

 Day 1 Thur Mar 23

 I drove from Bujumbura, Burundi to Kigali using a share car (70,000BF).
-The border would have been seemless except for a fellow passenger who had all sorts of luggage that wasn’t allowed and delayed us for over an hour.
+The border would have been seamless except for a fellow passenger who had all sorts of luggage that wasn’t allowed and delayed us for over an hour.

 Visa on arrival and free.